bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/user-dialog.rst

    |image3| Creates a new User Dialog and uses it

-   |image4| Uses a *dynamically* defined ID from a data class attribute

 Start
    Defines the *start method* that should be called on the selected User Dialog.